FutureMarkRwanda/BA_Notes/PHP/PHP_Arrays.md

 ### Foreach

-**Explanation**: The `foreach` loop is designed for arrays, iterating over each element and assigning values (or keys and values) to variables.
+ The `foreach` loop is designed for arrays, iterating over each element and assigning values (or keys and values) to variables.
 It’s simpler than traditional loops for array traversal.

 **Example**: Traverse an associative array to display keys and values.

-**CODES**:
 ```php
 <?php
 $age = array("Peter" => "35", "Ben" => "37", "Joe" => "43");